top of page

 Bishopston Skatepark Project has held numerous free skate and scooter sessions over the last few years in locations across Swansea.

-We hold girls-only skate sessions (in partnership with Sported UK and Plan International UK to encourage girls to try skateboarding or build upon previously learnt skills.
+We have held girls-only skate sessions in partnership with Sported UK and Plan International UK to encourage girls to try skateboarding or build upon previously learnt skills.

 The sessions are and always have been 100% free to attend, which echoes our vision of a free, permanent skate facility in Bishopston.